How to make German Buttercream

 - You can keep a cake frosted with GBC for a few hours (3 or 4 hrs) in good weather.

-- When frozen it is best thawed in the fridge overnight.
+- When frozen, it is best to thaw it in the fridge overnight.

 - Whip with a paddle attachment for about five minutes to restore consistency.